Section II: Faculty Rights and Responsibilities

 - Personal Characteristics

-2. All members of the UNM-Valencia Campus Tenure and Promotion committee review the candidate’s dossier and rate the candidate’s performance using the Dossier Review Form adopted Fall 2011 (see Appendix).
+2. All members of the UNM-Valencia Campus Tenure and Promotion committee review the candidate’s dossier and rate the candidate’s performance using the Dossier Review Form (see currently adopted form as Appendix 4).
 Only the ratings of those members of the committee who are eligible to vote on the candidate’s petition for advancement in rank and/or tenure will be counted.

-An initial appointment with tenure may be recommended to the Provost/VPHS for exceptional cases in which an ad hoc tenure review of the candidate has been conducted in accordance with the standards and procedures of this Policy.
+4. Appointments with Tenure: An initial appointment with tenure may be recommended to the Provost for exceptional cases in which an ad hoc tenure review of the candidate has been conducted in accordance with the standards and procedures of this Policy.
 Otherwise, a tenured appointment may be granted after a favorable tenure decision made in accordance with the standards and procedures of this Policy subsequent to a period of probationary service.

 - Demonstrate effective communication skills.